 Cost of Ownership

 First the headlines.
-Volkswagen claims an unlikely-sounding 166mpg combined cycle fuel figure for this car, along with a squeaky-clean 39g/km of CO2.
-Plus it's supposed to be able to travel on full-electric power for up to 31 miles when fully-charged.
+Volkswagen claims an unlikely-sounding 217.9mpg WLTP combined cycle fuel figure for this car, along with a squeaky-clean 29g/km of WLTP-rated CO2.
+Plus under the WLTP cycle, it's now supposed to be able to travel on full-electric power for up to 36 miles when fully-charged.
 In other words, if the vehicle is only used for short commutes and re-charged regularly overnight, it is conceivable that this GTE can be run entirely on off-peak electricity, costing pennies rather than pounds to consume.
 The combined range of the petrol and electric motor is around 660 miles, making it an ideal comfortable car for longer journeys.

 The extent to which you can charge this car up from the mains is also obviously going to make quite a difference to your overall running costs.
 Doing so inevitably takes a lot less time than it would in a comparable full-electric car - say something like a Nissan Leaf.
 That's because the batteries of a Plug-in hybrid car like this one are much smaller.
 Powering this Volkswagen up from a domestic socket would take four hours and fifteen minutes, but most owners will want to find an extra couple of hundred pounds to install a Wallbox charger in their garages.
 Use such a wallbox - or indeed plug in to one of the many public charging points springing up around the country - and you'll be able to reduce your charging time period from empty to just two hours and thirty minutes.